learningequality/studio-docs/docs/make_inclusive_content.rst

 * Blind learners who use a screen reader, which reads page text aloud, or a Braille display device, which renders page text in refreshable Braille.

-* Low-vision learners who use screen magnification software to enlarge or modify the contrast of text and other onscreen content.
+* Low-vision learners who use screen magnification software to enlarge or modify the contrast of text and other on-screen content.

 * Learners with vision impairments, such as difficulty seeing in low-light conditions, who modify their browser or operating system to change background colors and text settings to make text easier to read.